kylegilman/video-embed-thumbnail-generator/readme.txt

 1. Upload the unzipped folder `video-embed-thumbnail-generator` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Make sure you have all your MIME types configured correctly.
-Some servers don't have .mp4, .m4v, or .ogv configured, and more don't have .webm.
-There are a number of ways to do this.
-In your public_html directory you can edit your .htaccess file and add the following lines:
-`AddType video/ogg .ogv
-AddType video/mp4 .mp4
-AddType video/mp4 .m4v
-AddType video/webm .webm`
-Optional: `AddType video/mp4 .mov` will help with IE playback of .mov files but could interfere with other QuickTime players.

 == Frequently Asked Questions ==